friendbuy/slate/source/includes/_merchant_api.md

 Tracking a custom event through the Merchant API works just like tracking a signup, except that you are also required to pass an eventType.
 The eventType can be any string that you want to use to denote the event you are tracking.
 You must configure this event type in your campaign settings in order for it to be properly tracked and attributed to a campaign.

-As with purchases and signups, Friendbuy will attempt to establish attribution to an advocate if referral code or coupon code is present
+As with purchases and signups, Friendbuy will attempt to establish attribution to an advocate if a coupon code, an attribution id, or a referral code is present.

 To track a custom event, make a **POST** request to **/event/custom**.